cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/2-migration-info.md

     2. Add helper functions to encapsulate clearly defined actions.
     3. Adjust the existing code to make use of and update the new data types.
 3. Prepare for your v1-to-v1.1 migration:
-    1. Add helper functions to process large amounts of data from the latest chain state of type v1.
+    1. Add helper functions to process large amounts of data from the latest chain state of v1.
     2. Add a function to migrate your state from v1 to v1.1.
     3. Make sure you can handle large amounts of data.